nagachaithanya-2003/DIGIBHEM/README.md

 This repository contains the following files:

 Task-1:
-banking.html : The main HTML file containing the structure of the Online Banking web application, including sections for account balance and fund transfers. styles.css : The CSS file providing styling and layout for the Online Banking web application. script.js : The JavaScript file adding interactivity to the Online Banking web application, handling fund transfer functionality and user interactions.
+index.html : The main HTML file containing the structure of the Online Banking web application, including sections for account balance and fund transfers. styles.css : The CSS file providing styling and layout for the Online Banking web application.

 Task-2:
 index.html : It includes a navigation bar, a slider showcasing different product categories, features, product details, a gallery, and a section for new arrivals with footer.